 “Judy looks thin and frail throughout the picture, but she seems to have developed enormously as an actress and entertainer since her last screen assignment.
-She projects the old melodies charmingly, in her roles of Jo Hayden, and she also dances with grace.” – Kate Cameron, “For Me And My Gal” review, 1942
+She projects the old melodies charmingly, in her role of Jo Hayden, and she also dances with grace.” – Kate Cameron, “For Me And My Gal” review, 1942

 October 22, 1936: Here’s a nice promotion of Judy and her upcoming movie debut in Every Sunday.
 In spite of the headline noting that Judy was 13, she was actually 14 but MGM liked shaving a year off of her age to make her talents seem even more amazing.
 The short was Judy’s official movie debut per MGM although she had already made five shorts prior to signing with MGM.

 October 22, 1938: Two reviews for Listen, Darling.